Helioviewer-Project/JHelioviewer-SWHV/docs/jhv-heliocentric-3d-data-interface.md

 - Inspect several viewpoints, including occultation by the solar sphere and intersections with other depth-writing layers.
 - Exercise non-zero observer longitude and latitude; a nominal zero observer cannot reveal placement mistakes.
-- For FITS, inspect mask boundaries and colour/opacity transfer at representative values.
+- For FITS, inspect mask boundaries and color/opacity transfer at representative values.
 - For geometry, inspect winding, transparency, lines, points, and scene rotation as applicable.

-Repository tests provide additional synthetic coverage of volume WCS and masks, scene placement and materials, primitive rendering, depth behaviour, rendering-state restoration, and generation of the paired reference products.
+Repository tests provide additional synthetic coverage of volume WCS and masks, scene placement and materials, primitive rendering, depth behavior, rendering-state restoration, and generation of the paired reference products.

 # Current extension points

-This interface is intended to grow with the needs of producing projects.
+This interface is intended to grow with the needs of data producers.
 Possible future additions include more scalar channels, time-sequenced products, vector quantities, alternative regular-grid representations, and richer glTF materials.
 When a new need arises, the producing and JHV teams can define the extension together, supported by a representative product and matching JHV integration tests.
 This keeps the document practical and ensures that new